LowLevelMahn/alpha_waves_loader/README.md

  - minimal loader for the adlib com TSR + game exe + setting of interrupts to configure the game (only GRAPHS.CC1, HIGHSCOR.QB, MUSIC_A.CC1, TEXTES.CC1 needed)
  - added a ultra-simple x86 "emulator" (based on inline-asm) that allows me to port loader code nearly 1:1 to C++, result: the game executables are load and uncompress-able in 32bit :)
  - executable-extractor and starter
+ - create static vga.exe from extracted ega_vga.exe that does not need the starter to run

  # TODOs
  - reverse the sound driver TSRs